risk-first/website/estimating/Fill-The-Bucket.md

 ## Perverted

 Estimates are easily perverted by the risks, as you can see above.
-Let's look at [Aranda and Easterbrook, 2005](http://www.cs.toronto.edu/%7Esme/papers/2005/ESEC-FSE-05-Aranda.pdf) again.
+Although [we've discussed it before](Estimates.md), Let's look at [Aranda and Easterbrook, 2005](http://www.cs.toronto.edu/%7Esme/papers/2005/ESEC-FSE-05-Aranda.pdf) again.

 In their research they asked developers split into three groups (A, B and Control) to give individual estimates on how long a piece of software would take to build.
 They were each given the same specification.
 However:

 - Group A was given the hint: "I admit I have no experience with software, but I guess it will take about two months to finish".
 - Group B were given the same hint, except with _20_ months.